JayRugMan/Beginning_JavaScript/README.md

 > **Functions**
 > A function is a reusable block of code that groups together a sequence of statements to perform a specific task.
 > [More on JavaScript functions](https://www.codecademy.com/resources/docs/javascript/functions)
+___
+> **Scope**
+> defines where [variables](https://www.codecademy.com/resources/docs/javascript/variables) can be accessed or referenced.
+While some variables can be accessed from anywhere within a program, other variables may only be available in a specific context.
+___